What Is Cream?

 - Poor job or school performance

-At the point of addiction, the individual may be experiencing a variety of painful withdrawal symptoms such as:
+At the point of addiction, the individual may experience a variety of painful withdrawal symptoms such as:

 - Suicidal thoughts